Apply for the Bachelor of Music (MusB)Apply Now

 - may be completed without endorsement or may be endorsed in an area of specialisation listed in the MusB Schedule, Part 2,

-- may include an optional minor subject (in a discipline or subject other than Classical Music, Ethnomusicology, Music, Music Industry, Music Technology or Popular Music) that satisfies the Minor Subject Requirements listed in Arts and Music Schedule A or Commerce Schedule A or Science Schedule A or Applied Science Schedule A. Alternatively, a programme may include any papers worth up to a total of 90 points that are not listed in Arts and Music Schedule C.
+- may include an optional minor subject (in a discipline or subject other than Classical Music, Ethnomusicology, Music, Music Industry, Music Technology or Popular Music) that satisfies the Minor Subject Requirements listed in Arts and Music Schedule A or Science Schedule A or Applied Science Schedule A or Commerce Schedule A or BHealSc Schedule Part 2.
+Alternatively, a programme may include any papers worth up to a total of 90 points that are not listed in Arts and Music Schedule C.

 Prerequisites, Corequisites and Restrictions

 Every programme of study for the degree shall satisfy the requirements for prerequisites, corequisites and restrictions set out in the Prescriptions (published in the Guide to Enrolment).

 A candidate who is enrolled for the degree concurrently with another degree, or who has completed one degree and is proceeding with the other, may cross credit 100- and 200-level papers which are common to both degrees up to a maximum of 126 points where the other degree is a three-year degree and up to a maximum of 180 points where the other degree is longer than a three-year degree.

 The Pro-Vice-Chancellor (Humanities) may in exceptional circumstances approve a course of study which does not comply with these regulations.